Michelle Obama's show of vulnerability is a balm for millions. Naturally, the right is throwing a fit.

 And then there were others who offered their own sage advice, like Jenna Ellis, a Trump legal adviser who appeared on Fox News Thursday.
 “Conservatives tend to be more joyful and more happy overall with their lives because we still believe in the pillars of society, which is the church and the family,” she said.
 “So I would encourage Michelle Obama to go to church and find joy and meaning in the Lord Jesus Christ as her own personal savior.”

 The breathtaking sanctimony at play here conveniently omits the fact that the former first lady has often credited her faith with helping sustain her in the White House.
 But that’s beside the point.
-It was typical of the conservative reception to Obama’s personal revelations: Insulting, attention-seeking, and a fine opportunity to distract from the daily, often hourly, miseries their president inflicts.
-Instead, they can point their outrage at a spoiled Democrat—a Black woman no less—who should shut up and pray.
+It was typical of the conservative reception to Obama’s personal revelations: She was insulting, attention-seeking, a spoiled Democrat—a Black woman no less—who should shut up and pray.

 Such attacks aren’t surprising.
 They’re from the same kind of people who have long hurled racist and downright absurd attacks against the Obamas.
 But they’re incredibly revealing about this current moment, as we stare down the barrel of what’s all but certain to be an even more depressing autumn marked by the approaching election, the flu, a chaotic patchwork of school reopening plans, and a disintegrating President Donald Trump.
 In a moment that only reinforces our sense of feeling powerless, the right has nothing of value to add, no effort of solidarity or empathy to offer.
 For them, Obama’s willingness to show vulnerability is an invitation to pummel, or as she might call it, go low, with the same recycled attacks.